 Several Unions have filed suit claiming that the City's changes to its health insurance plans and the re-distribution of costs to employees were illegal under state law.
 Again, the City's defenses rely on the special laws enacted to remedy the fiscal crisis in the City.
-There are approximately 4,500 City and school employees whose labor contracts have not settled, however several unions have settled labor contracts in which they waived their claims that the health care changes were illegal.
+Most of the City's unions have settled labor contracts in which they waived their claims that the health care changes were illegal.

 In addition to the lawsuits described above there are numerous Arbitration cases pending that all raise, in one form or another, all claim of illegal action by the City in freezing wages or changing health care costs.
-The estimated aggregate exposure to the City for the health care changes is approximately \$16 million.
-The aggregate wage freeze estimate currently exceeds \$10 million.
-These estimated amounts relate to all years under the existing contracts which expire at the end of fiscal year 2006.
+The original estimated aggregate exposure to the City for the health care changes is approximately \$16 million.
+The estimated amounts relate to all years under the existing contracts which expire at the end of fiscal year 2006.